Skip to content

 Configuring OpenSanctions Data

 By default, yente is configured to fetch the full and up-to-date OpenSanctions database.
 To help us understand how commercial partners use the dataset, we ask customers to create a delivery token.
-The token itself is linked to a contract, it just helps us to provide relevant support.
-Please sign up at the customer portal - a delivery token will be created automatically and immediately.
+The token itself is not linked to a contract, it just helps us to provide relevant support.
+Please sign up at the customer portal - a delivery token will be created automatically and immediately, which you can find in the Data delivery service section.
 Set OPENSANCTIONS_DELIVERY_TOKEN in your environment and off you go!

 If you're deploying yente using a Docker container, your docker-compose.yml could contain the token like this: